mfitzp/theolb/histology/cresyl-violet-staining-nissl-staining.rst

 Cresyl Violet Staining (Nissl Staining)
 ========================================================================================================

-.. sectionauthor:: Luke Hammond <l.hammond@uq.edu.au>
+.. sectionauthor:: lukehammond <l.hammond@uq.edu.au>

-.. tags:: histology,cresyl,nissl,staining
+Contributed by Luke Hammond <l.hammond@uq.edu.au>

 Cresyl Violet Staining for free floating sections, mounted and air-dried.
 Cresyl Violet Acetate solution is used to stain Nissl substance in the cytoplasm of neurons in paraformaldehyde or formalin-fixed tissue.
 The neuropil will be stained a granular purple-blue.
 This stain is commonly used to identify the neuronal structure in brain and spinal cord tissue.